rage/programming-23/data/grading-and-exams.md

 sidebar_priority: 6000
 ---

-To pass these courses you are expected to complete exercises and take part in an exam.
+To pass the Python Programming MOOC courses you are expected to both complete exercises and take part in an exam.

 ### Upcoming exams